AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 ## About throttling {#about-throttling}

 When throttling is enabled for a watch folder endpoint, it limits the number of watched folder jobs that can be processed at any given time.
 The maximum number of jobs is determined by the Batch Size value, also configurable in the Watched Folder endpoint.
 Incoming documents in the input directory of the watched folder will not be polled when the throttling limit has been reached.
 The documents will also remain in the input directory until other watched folder jobs have completed and another poll attempt is made.
-In the case of synchronous processing, all jobs processed in a single poll will count toward the throttling limit, even though the jobs are processed consecutively in a single thread.
+If there is synchronous processing, all jobs processed in a single poll will count toward the throttling limit, even though the jobs are processed consecutively in a single thread.

 >[!NOTE]
 >